v4rshi/v4rshi.github.io/sentiment_analysis.md

     lyrics = '\n'.join([line for line in lyrics.split('\n') if line.strip()])
     return lyrics.strip()  # Return the cleaned lyrics, stripped of extra spaces
 ```

-### Data Storage
-- **Format**: Data was stored in CSV files with the following columns:
-  - Track Name (string)
-  - Artist (string)
-  - Album (string)
-  - Duration (int)
-  - Lyrics (string)
-  - Sentiment (string)
-- **Importance**: Organized, structured data allowed for seamless integration with machine learning models and simplified future analysis.

-### Sentiment Analysis
+#### Sentiment Analysis
-**Implementation**: Utilized a pre-trained transformer model from Hugging Face (like `distilbert-base-uncased`) with PyTorch for sentiment analysis.
+**Implementation**: Utilized a pre-trained transformer model from Hugging Face with PyTorch for sentiment analysis.
 In this post, we’ll explore how to analyze the emotions expressed in song lyrics using a machine-learning model.
 We’re working with a model called [roberta-base-go_emotions](https://huggingface.co/SamLowe/roberta-base-go_emotions?text=My+job+search+is+horrible+and+leading+nowhere) (click the link to see more detailed documentation on HuggingFace), which can identify 28 different emotions based on the lyrics (e.g. Love, Anger, Fear, etc.) provided, giving richer detail than a simple "Positive", "Negative" and "Neutral" assessment.
 However, this model has a limitation: it can only process up to 512 tokens (words or parts of words) at a time.

 To get around this limitation, we use a technique called the sliding window approach using PyTorch.
 This method involves breaking the lyrics into overlapping sections, allowing us to analyze the entire song, even if it exceeds 512 tokens.
 The result is a clear understanding of the emotions in the lyrics, which can be useful for artists, producers, and fans alike.

-### Code Snippet of Sentiment Analysis Window Function:
+#### Code Snippet of Sentiment Analysis Window Function:
 ```python
 import torch
 from transformers import AutoTokenizer, AutoModelForSequenceClassification